ChrisAkridge/Cix/docs/Hardware Calls.md

 ### Providing the Hardware Definition file

-A hardware definition file is provided to the compiler through the `#include` preprocessor directive.
-For more information on the inclusion process, please see the Preprocessor document.
+The path to a hardware definition file is provided to the compiler through the `-h` or `--hardware-definition` command-line option.

 ## Adding Support for Hardware Calls in Cix Code